California DMV allows AutoX to test autonomous cars without drivers behind the wheel

 VentureBeat has reached out to AutoX for comment and we’ll update this article once we hear back.

-AutoX, which recently launched robot-taxis service in Shenzhen and Shanghai with fleets as large as 100 cars, was founded by former Princeton University assistant professor Xiao Jianxiong, who also serves as the company’s CEO.
-Xiao launched the company in 2016 with the goal of “democratizing” autonomy through a full-stack system — AI Driver — including solid-state lidar, high-definition cameras, and a computer that acts as the brains of the system.
-“The seamless combination of autonomous and human-driving fleets is a crucial step for the adoption and commercialization of self-driving technology,” he said in a recent statement.
+AutoX, which recently launched robot-taxi services in Shenzhen and Shanghai involving fleets as large as 100 cars, was founded by former Princeton University assistant professor Xiao Jianxiong, who also serves as the company’s CEO.
+Xiao launched AutoX in 2016 with the goal of “democratizing” autonomy through a full-stack system — AI Driver — packing solid-state lidar sensors, high-definition cameras, and a computer that acts as the brains of the system.
+He often claims that part of the company’s secret sauce is a custom-designed control unit dubbed the XCU, which ostensibly delivers faster processing speed and more computational capability than competing solutions

-The issuance of the new permit follows AutoX’s August 2018 autonomous grocery delivery pilot in San Jose.
-The company claims to be the first autonomous car company in China to deploy self-driving vehicles that can reach speeds up to around 50 miles per hour and one of the first whose vehicles are connected to Shanghai’s 5G-based vehicle-to-infrastructure (V2X) technology, which enables them to communicate with road infrastructure and traffic lights.
+The issuance of the new permit follows AutoX’s August 2018 autonomous grocery delivery pilot in San Jose in partnership with GrubMarket.com and local grocery store DeMartini Orchard.
+The company claims to be the first autonomous car startup in China to deploy self-driving vehicles that can reach speeds upwards of 50 miles per hour and one of the first whose vehicles are connected to Shanghai’s 5G-based vehicle-to-infrastructure (V2X) technology, which enables them to communicate with road infrastructure and traffic lights.

-AutoX is backed by Alibaba and based in Hong Kong.
-In January, it said it would partner with Fiat Chrysler to roll out robo-taxi services both within China and other countries in Asia.
+AutoX is backed by Alibaba and based in Hong Kong, and it has secured over $160.1 million in venture capital financing to date from investors including Plug and Play Ventures, Hong Kong Science and Technology Parks Corporation, and Dongfeng Motor Group.
+In January, the company said it would partner with Fiat Chrysler to roll out robo-taxi services both within China and other countries in Asia.
+And last year, AutoX announced a collaboration with NEVS to deploy an autonomous taxi pilot in Europe by the end of 2020.